yracine/device-type.myFlair/README.md

 The following zoned Heating/cooling smartapps have many safeguards built-in to protect your HVAC.

-- They can check the static HVAC pressure using your Puck and Flair vent devices by comparing the room's pressure and the vent's pressure
+- The smartapps can check the static HVAC pressure using your Puck and Flair vent devices by comparing the room's pressure and the associated vent's pressure located in the same room.
-- They will check the vent's internal temperature to make sure it's not too hot or too cold
+- The smartapps will check the vent's internal temperature to make sure it's not too hot or too cold
-- They will not close more than 50% of the smart vents inputted in the smartapp
+- The smartapps will not close more than 50% of the smart vents inputted in the smartapp
-- You can define a minimum open threshold (by default 10%) to avoid closing the vent too tight.
+- You can define some minimum open threshold (by default 10% in zone, 20% outside the zone) to avoid closing the vents too tight.